 The review established a need to enhance existing training requirements.
 As a result, in mid-2015, the CAA formally consulted with industry on a range of proposed enhancements.

-All Robinson R22 and R44 pilots will be required to undergo Robinson safety awareness training, in line with the new CAA conditions.
+All Robinson R22 and R44 pilots are required to undergo Robinson safety awareness training.

-- The training will be completed by CAA certificated Part 119 and 141 organisations, or operators who have an approved Robinson safety course.
+- The training is carried out by CAA certificated Part 119 and 141 organisations, or operators who have an approved Robinson safety course.

-- It will be delivered by suitably approved and qualified A or B-cat instructors.
+- It is delivered by suitably approved and qualified A or B-cat instructors.

 - A General Aviation examiner with Robinson safety awareness privileges must approve the A and B-cat instructors delivering the awareness training.

-- The training will be required when new pilots are type rated.
+- The training is also required when new pilots are type rated.

-- Ongoing training will be required every 24 months.
+- Ongoing training is required every 24 months.